equinor/res2df/docs/introduction.rst

 ``satfunc``
 ^^^^^^^^^^^

-Extracts saturation functions (SWOF, SGOF, etc) from the deck and merges into one DataFrame.
-Can write back to include files.
+Extracts saturation functions (SWOF, SGOF, etc) from the :term:`deck` and merges into one DataFrame.
+Can write back to :term:`include files <include file>`.

 More documentation on :doc:`usage/satfunc`.